 06 of 11

-Neutral color and rustic décor go together like peanut butter and jelly; each is good on its own, but mixed together, the whole is better than its parts.
+Neutral colors and rustic decor go together like peanut butter and jelly; each is good on its own but mixed together, the whole is better than its parts.
 The beauty of rustic style is its inherent imperfection, casual comfort, and endless texture in the cracks and crevices of aged wood.
 Neutrals are easy on the eyes, soothing, and warmly welcoming.
-Put those together, and you get a bedroom that practically begs you to come inside, lay down the loads of the day, and stretch out for a much-needed rest.
-Note the several small touches of shine in this modern rustic bedroom: light fixture, bedside lamp, clock over the bed, and metal bedframe.
+Put those together, and you get a bedroom that practically begs you to come inside, forget about of the day, and stretch out for a much-needed rest.
+Note the several small touches in this modern rustic bedroom: light fixture, bedside lamp, a clock over the bed, and a metal bed frame.
 That’s the secret to keeping a rustic room looking intentional and stylish, not rundown or uncared for.Continue to 7 of 11 below.

 07 of 11

-Looking to add a little glitz and glamour to a neutral decorating scheme?
-Well then, just add some touches of shine in the form of mirrors, glass or crystal lighting fixtures, gold or silver frames or furniture trim, shiny fabrics like satin, a polished wood floor, and a few reflective accessories.
-The key to keeping the look glamorous – not tacky – is to keep the shine confined to small areas throughout the room, and to let the metallic or reflective surfaces be the stars of the space; in other words, when you are working with a lot of shine, keep other accessories and artwork to a minimum.Continue to 8 of 11 below.
+Are you looking to add a little glitz and glamour to a neutral decorating scheme?
+Just add some touches of shine in the form of mirrors, glass or crystal lighting fixtures, gold or silver frames or furniture trim, shiny fabrics such as satin, a polished wood floor, and a few reflective accessories.
+The key to keeping the look glamorous—not tacky—is to keep the shine confined to small areas throughout the room and to let the metallic or reflective surfaces be the stars of the space.
+In other words, when you are working with a lot of shine, keep other accessories and artwork to a minimum.Continue to 8 of 11 below.

 08 of 11

 Along with texture and shine, there’s another trick up your decorating sleeve when it comes to livening up a neutral bedroom: pattern.
 Choose a variety of patterns with different scales; you can’t go wrong when you have a mix of large, small, and in-between designs.
-Because the entire palette is neutral, your patterns should all work well together, but you can add more interest by combining different designs, such as a floral, a geometric and a stripe, or a medley of global patterns with a classic stripe or polka dot.
-Bam, your bedroom instantly looks more polished and professionally decorated.Continue to 9 of 11 below.
+Because the entire palette is neutral, your patterns should all work well together, but you can add more interest by combining different designs, such as floral, geometric, and stripe or a medley of global patterns with a classic stripe or polka dot.
+And just like that, your bedroom instantly looks more polished and professionally decorated.Continue to 9 of 11 below.

 09 of 11

-A romantic bedroom doesn’t have to mean lots of pink or red – in fact, soft, creamy, and dreamy neutrals -- such as the peachy beige, bare blush, and creamy white in the room featured here -- can be the most romantic of all.
+A romantic bedroom doesn’t have to mean lots of pink or red.
+In fact, soft, creamy, and dreamy neutrals—such as the peachy beige, bare blush, and creamy white in the room featured here—can be the most romantic of all.
 The trick to taking a room from attractive but nothing really special to classy romance is to use soft fabrics as accents throughout the space, along with touches of gold, glass, or crystal.
 Drape a length of gauze across the wall over your bed, as shown here, or pin up a pretty valance over the windows for an extra touch of romance.
-The metal crown artwork over the bed in this room is a fun touch that lets everyone know the owner of this bedroom is queen of her domain.Continue to 10 of 11 below.
+The metal crown artwork over the bed in this room is a fun touch that lets everyone know the owner of this bedroom is the queen of her domain.Continue to 10 of 11 below.

 10 of 11